Question

 This course reviews the criteria currently used to diagnose AoS after stroke and other adult-onset neurologic conditions.
 A distinction is made between features that are part of the presentation profile, and features that are useful for differentiating AoS from aphasia with phonemic paraphasia and dysarthria.
 In addition, challenges of diagnosing AoS and useful assessment tools are discussed.

-Chronic cough affects millions of people per year, and speech-language pathologists can be an integral part of the evaluation and management of this disorder.
+This is Part 1 of a 2-part series.
+Chronic cough affects millions of people per year, and SLPs can be an integral part of evaluation and management of this disorder.
 Characteristics of chronic cough and its impact on quality of life are discussed in this course.
-Evaluation of chronic cough from an SLP perspective in the context of medical evaluation and management is also described.
+In addition, SLP evaluation of chronic cough to identify candidates for voice therapy management is described in the context of medical evaluation and management.